Random Linear Modulation with Spherically Symmetric Modulators: Some weak convergence properties of YngivenXin

-Throughout this article, the dimensions $d_1,d_2,d_3,\ldots$ are a monotonically increasing sequence of positive integers such that $d_n \to \infty$ as $n \to \infty$.
-All vectors are column vectors, and all random variables and vectors are continuous and have continuous density functions.
+All vectors are column vectors, and all random vectors are continuous and have continuous density functions.
 For a random entity $X$, we often write $\E_X$ to emphasize that the expectation is with respect to the marginal distribution of $X$.
-Similarly, for any scalar random variable $Y$ and random entity $\Xi$, we denote by $\E_{Y|\Xi}$ and $\Var_{Y|\Xi}$ the mean and variance, respectively, with respect to the conditional distribution of $Y|\Xi$, and the conditional characteristic function of $Y$ given $\Xi$ is $\varphi_{Y|\Xi}(t) = \E_{Y|\Xi} \exp(itY)$, $t \in \R$.
+Similarly, for any scalar random variable $Y$ and random entity $\Xi$, we denote by $\E_{Y|\Xi}$ and $\Var_{Y|\Xi}$ the mean and variance, respectively, with respect to the conditional distribution of $Y|\Xi$, and the conditional characteristic function of $Y|\Xi$ is $\varphi_{Y|\Xi}(t) = \E_{Y|\Xi} \exp(itY)$, $t \in \R$.

 The probability distribution of $Y|\Xi$ is a \textit{random measure} \citep[Section 2]{Freedman}, and we use as the definition of \textit{weak convergence in probability} a characterization given by \citet[Lemma 2.2]{Diaconis_Freedman}:~For $n \in \N$ let $\mu_n$ be a random measure on $\R$ with (random) characteristic function $\widehat{\mu}_n$, and let $\mu_0$ be a deterministic measure on $\R$ with (deterministic) characteristic function $\widehat{\mu}_0$.
 Then $\mu_n$ converges weakly in probability to $\mu_0$ as $n \to \infty$, denoted $\mu_n \cwip \mu_0$, if and only if $\widehat{\mu}_n(t) \cip \widehat{\mu}_0(t)$ for all $t \in \R$.